heartistizio/notes/fullstack/internet/README.md

 ## How does it work?

+Domain hits a nameserver.
+Nameserver looks up a DNS record and returns an IP that gets passed through routers, nodes and switches and eventually hits the server.
+Server routes further.

+### Internet Protocol

-It's relies on IP - Internet Protocol - a protocol that defines format of data, how to read it, write it and send it back.
+A protocol that defines format of data, how to read it, write it and send it back.

 ### IP Address

 Label assigned to the device connected to the internet.

 IPv4 - 4.3 billion addresses
-IPv6 - 3.4 * 10^38
+IPv6 - 3.4 \* 10^38

 ### TCP